 We ensure that our systems for reporting all safeguarding concerns are well promoted, easily understood and easily accessible for children to confidently report abuse, knowing their concerns will be treated seriously.
-We ensure that children are aware of our safeguarding and child protection procedures, including how to raise concerns about child-on-child abuse, by making sure they can identify adults that they can go to for help, including our Safeguarding and Inclusion Lead.
+We ensure that children are aware of our safeguarding and child protection procedures, including how to raise concerns about child on child abuse, by identifying adults they can speak to, together with providing access to our Pastoral Lead.